BOBONA/ZeroSumBaseball/README.md

 pitchers with Markov games.

 ## Model Overview
-State is made up of the current count, the number of runs, the number of outs, and the occupied bases.
+State is made up of the current count, the number of outs, and the occupied bases.
 The pitcher's actions are made up of the pitch type and location, in a 5x5 grid.
 The batter's actions are simply to swing or take.